albar965/littlenavmap-manual/src/en/START.rst

 First Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~

-*Little Navmap* shows a several dialogs on first start to give hints for better usage.
+*Little Navmap* shows a several dialog windows on first start to give hints for better usage.
 You can dismiss these dialogs
 for future starts by pressing ``Do not show again`` but keep at least the message in mind.
-On the other hand you can
-make all the dismissed dialog windows reappear by selecting :ref:`reset-messages` in the menu ``Tools``.
+Make all the dismissed dialog windows reappear by selecting :ref:`reset-messages` in the menu ``Tools`` if you need them.

 Preparing
 ^^^^^^^^^^^^^^^^^^^^